 The third MOC component requires dermatology diplomates to complete a closed-book examination administered by a proctored testing agency once every 10 years that is designed to test your knowledge.

 |AAD offers a comprehensive Derm Exam Prep Course to prepare you for this examination.
 We also offer refresher courses at the Annual and Summer meetings. |

 Component 4: Practice performance assessment

 - Practice assessment/quality improvement.
-Twice during the 10-year cycle (once every five years), you are required to complete an exercise designed to evaluate clinical care delivery in your practice and help you identify opportunities for improvement.
+This exercise is designed to evaluate clinical care delivery in your practice and help you identify opportunities for improvement.
 Typically, this involves submitting chart abstracts to an authorized organization that provides feedback to you based on national standards.
 From there you will develop an improvement plan.
 After implementation you will remeasure chart abstracts to measure change.